mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - PHP - phpMyAdmin Related Items.md

 	sudo cp /usr/share/phpmyadmin/config.sample.inc.php /usr/share/phpmyadmin/config.inc.php

+Now adjust the ownership and group of the directory to `root` like this:

+	sudo chown root:root -R /usr/share/phpmyadmin

 ### Adding the `blowfish_secret` stuff to the config.

 The `blowfish_secret` value is needed for cookie based authentication in phpMyAdmin.
 To set the value first run this command to generate the `blowfish_secret` value: